bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 To enable Chrome to access the user's microphone, see [Configure HTTPS on BigBlueButton](#configure-ssl-on-your-bigbluebutton-server).

-## Tomcat7 takes a long time to startup
+## bbb-web takes a long time to startup

-Tomcat relies on the SecureRandom class (which uses available entropy) to provide random values for its session IDs.
-On a virtualized server, however, the available entropy can run low and cause tomcat7 to block for a long period before it finishes it's startup sequence (see [Tomcat Entropy Source](http://wiki.apache.org/tomcat/HowTo/FasterStartUp#Entropy_Source)).
+ `bbb-web` relies on the SecureRandom class (which uses available entropy) to provide random values for its session IDs.
+On a virtualized server, however, the available entropy can run low and cause bbb-web to block for a long period before it finishes it's startup sequence (see [Tomcat Entropy Source](http://wiki.apache.org/tomcat/HowTo/FasterStartUp#Entropy_Source)).

-To provide tomcat7 with more entropy, you can install haveged
+To provide `bbb-web` with more entropy, you can install haveged

 ~~~
 $ sudo apt-get install haveged